Time-Crystalline Phase in a Single-Band Holographic Superconductor: Abstract

 \section{Abstract}

-We investigate the emergence of a time-crystalline phase in a single-band holographic superconductor, extending the AdS/CFT framework.
+We investigate the emergence of a time-crystalline phase in a single-band holographic superconductor, extending the the Anti-de Sitter/Conformal Field Theory (AdS/CFT) framework.
 By incorporating a nonlinear gauge-scalar coupling and external driving, we derive coupled equations of motion for the plasma and Higgs modes, analogous to those in high-$T_c$ superconductors.
 Multi-scale analysis reveals a sum resonance with subharmonic growth indicating broken time-translation symmetry.
 We perform numerical computation of quasinormal mode and demonstrate the transition to the time-crystalline phase.
 The holographic model may serve as a robust tool for studying strongly coupled time crystals.